Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Install the dependencies and external libraries at the beginning of the Lambda function.
 - [ ] Create a Lambda deployment package that includes the external libraries.
 - [ ] Copy the external libraries to Amazon S3, and reference the external libraries to the S3 location.
-- [x] Install the external libraries in Lambda to be available to all Lambda functions.
+- [x] Install the external libraries in Lambda Layer to be available to all Lambda functions.

 **[⬆ Back to Top](#table-of-contents)**